Harsh528123/Harsh528123/README.md

 - 👋 Hi, I’m Harsh Kothari
-- 👀 I’m interested in fintech, blockchain technology and machine learning.
+- 👀 I’m interested in data science and backend development.
-- 🌱 I’m currently learning interactive web development.
+- 🌱 I’m currently honing my SQL skills by performing data analysis on a data set from Kaggle.
 - 📫 You can reach me at harshkothari45@gmail.com.

 # About Me

 Hi everyone!
 My name is Harsh Kothari and currently I am currently a second year Software Engineering student at the University of Alberta.

-Currently, I am learning about interactive web development through the “Web Design For Everybody” set of 5 courses offered by the University of Michigan through Coursera.

-I recently finished the “Python for Everybody” set of 5 courses also offered by the University of Michigan through Coursera.
+I completed the Python for Everybody specialization from University of Michigan issued by Coursera and also completed three courses from the Web Design for Everbody specialization from University of Michigan issued by Coursera.
+I recently learned SQL from The Complete SQL Bootcamp 2022: Go from Zero to Hero from Udemy.

-Along with learning, I try to apply my skills through some various projects seen through my other repositories.
+Along with learning, I try to apply my skills through some various projects, many of which are on GitHub.
+Feel free to take a look at the projects :)

-Outside of the world of coding, I enjoy weight lifting, playing basketball and keeping myself up to date with financial news revolving around the US and Canada.
+Outside of the world of coding, I enjoy weight lifting, playing basketball and keeping myself up to date with technology news revolving around the US and Canada.